UK IR Society - Best Practice Guidelines

 Issuers are not able to control the length of this custodial chain and they are connected through a series of bilateral links that are independent of each other.
 All of this is further complicated by the rise of passive investors, derivatives and exchange traded funds, which has further clouded the previously simple idea of shareholder ownership.

-The process for an identification will vary slightly from market to market, but Orient Capital is able to assist in both disclosure markets, such as the UK, Ireland and Australia and SRDII in Europe, as well as non disclosure markets such as Russia or ADR and GDR listings.
+The process for an identification will vary slightly from market to market, but Orient Capital is able to assist in both disclosure markets, such as the UK, Hong Kong and Australia and SRDII in Europe, as well as non disclosure markets such as Russia or ADR and GDR listings.

 An ultimate shareholder identification report should provide a comprehensive breakdown of the identifiable investors, including a geographical breakdown, investment style and turnover analysis.
 In addition it will provide Institutional identification showing pension, insurance, mutual, hedge and sovereign wealth funds, as well as top buyers and sellers.